pettoss/AAI-510-project/README.md

 - `analysis.ipynb`: Jupyter notebook containing the data analysis
 - `data/`: Directory containing the data files
 - `scripts/`: Directory containing utility scripts
-  - `download_data.py`: Script to download the historical transactions data
+  - `download_data.py`: Script to download the historical and new merchant transactions data (skips files that already exist)
 - `*.py`: Python scripts for data processing and analysis